 There are up to twelve payment periods per fiscal year during which Sponsors can submit awards and request payments.
 The payment periods will be labeled as months of the fiscal year beginning with July and ending with June.
 The Sponsor will request payment in the month they are disbursing the funds to the apprentice.

-Assign the term based on the dates when the majority of the apprentice's enrollment for each 300 clock hour time period will occur.
+Assign the term based on the dates when the majority of the apprentice's completion hours/time for each period will occur.